kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Logging chart updated and Loki improved

 We updated the logging component to the latest available FluentBit version 1.8.13.
-Furthermore, the label map for the Loki integration got improved:
+Furthermore, the label map for the Loki integration was improved:
 - Previously, we had the Kubernetes `app` label mapped to the Loki `app` label.
 Now, on top of that, we also mapped the label `app.kubernetes.io/name` to the Loki `app` label.
 - We mapped the label `app.kubernetes.io/component` to the Loki `component` label.
 - We removed the `release` and `serverless.kyma-project.io/uuid` labels to improve the chunk size handling in Loki.

 Moreover, besides having data retention **by time**, we introduced a new sidecar taking care of data retention **by size**.
 With that, Loki will not crash anymore when reaching the volume size limit.
-Oldest data gets deleted first.
+Oldest data is deleted first.

 ## Serverless